Azzamubaidillah/MotorcycleApp/README.md

 - Firebase Storage for image storage.
 - Firebase Firestore for database operations.
 - Firebase Auth for user authentication.
-- Oneplus and custom backend for notifications.
+- Onesignal and custom backend for notifications.

 ## Setup